gurdiga/xo/README.md

 # XO

-A productivity app for bailiffs
+A productivity app for bailiffs.
+A side project.

-    make open-app
+    make open